Myndex/SAPC-APCA/README.md

 ## PRE-RELEASE CONSTANTS:
 We have **NEW** (January 11, 2021) candidate constants for the exponents, a key critical aspect of APCA.
-I'm putting them here as pre-release as they will alter results and in a good way, making the contrast prediction significantly more accurate particularly for dark colors.
+IThey will be here soon as pre-release as they will alter results and in a good way, making the contrast prediction significantly more accurate particularly for dark colors.
 I'm placing them here for any early adopters to get a look, and please comment in the issues tab if you have any thoughts or issues.
 I am calling these the **0.98Delta** constants.

 To see some versions of these constants in action, visit: https://www.myndex.com/SAPC/  (the old constants are still on the [**APCA**][APCAsite] link)